beroca/hello-opendata/src/site/md/progress-report-20170201.md

 Using 2 Maps.

 `HaspMap<String, ArrayList<<String>>`
 - Map of (Libraries => List of URLs where they appear).
+- Order of keys or values not needed.
-- Order of Libraries not needed.
+- Order of Libraries not needed here.

 `SortedMap<Integer, ArrayList<<String>>`
 - Map of (Ranking positions => List of Libraries with that Ranking).
-- Order of Libraries relevant!
+- Order of keys relevant!
+- Order of values not needed.

 ### Improvements
 - Complete JUnit test cases - Test Driven Development